 If the reaction mass media is basic or after dosing of chemical and raw materials, it will remain basic then stainless steel reactors will be suitable for the reaction process.
 Acidic media can oxidize the MOC and can corrode the stainless steel reactor to some extend, hence for the protection of the reactor, only basic and neutral media of reaction mass is used in stainless steel reactor.
 If the reaction mass is acidic or after the addition of chemicals the pH will become acidic, then Glass lined reactors are preferred.

 Spark Test in Glass lined reactor and in glass-lined equipment

-Glass lining is tested electrically through spark test is a test that is used to detect the defect or damage part of glass lining and help to mark those locations.
+Glass lining is tested electrically through a spark test is a test that is used to detect the defect or damaged part of glass lining and help to mark those locations.
 In spark test, there are two types of apparatus

 - AC Apparatus

 In spark test, AC or DC apparatus is connected with a broom.
 The surface of the reactor which has a glass lining is brushed using a broom.
 If a defect or damaged part comes in contact with the broom, it generates a spark as the damaged part exposes MS or CS material.

 As the spark is generated, we can mark those locations as damaged parts.
 In this way, damages, defects, or peeled-off places of glass lining are detected.

 Glass-lined reactors are used when the reaction mass is acidic.
 If the reaction mass is acidic, we can’t use SS reactors are it can oxidize the surface and the reactor gets corroded.
 Hence glass-lined reactors are used as it had a lining of glass which act as protective layers and provide resistance to the chemical.